Study Abroad at Roehampton

 If you are coming to the University of Roehampton under an exchange agreement or through one of our partner institutions, please contact them directly for fee information.

 Please note, if a student withdraws 1 month prior to arrival, there is a £500 Administrative Fee due, exceptional circumstances considered.
-If a student withdraws after arrival, there is no refund.
+If a student withdraws after arrival, they are liable to pay full tuition fees.

 Vice Chancellor's Anniversary Scholarship for Diversity in Study Abroad

-We are offering ten scholarships each semester worth £1,500 each.
+We are offer ten scholarships each semester worth £1,500 each.
 Intended to support diversity in Study Abroad, they will continue our heritage of supporting under-represented groups into higher education.

 For more information including eligibility criteria, application details and scholarship conditions please click here.